freecores/xgate/README.txt

 // 45678901234567890123456789012345678901234567890123456789012345678901234567890
+Sept 10,2009
+Added WISHBONE master bus submodule and some related top level signals but still not much real functionality.

+Added code to allow for memory access stalls.

+Upgraded testbench to insert memory wait states.
+Added more error detection and summery.

+Improved instruction decoder.
+Still needs more work to remove redundant adders to improve synthesis results.

 Sept 1, 2009
 This is a prerelease checkin and should be looked at as an incremental backup and not representative of what may be in the final release.